Gender Discrimination Lawyer for California Employees

 Our office provides free consultation and representation to California residents in cases involving the protection of employees who may be victims of unequal pay on the basis of gender.

 Know Your Rights

 An employee alleging discrimination in wages based on gender can bring claims under either federal law or California law.

-Under federal law, the Equal Pay Act prohibits employers from paying employees of one sex less than employees of the opposite sex for performing equal work on jobs which require equal skill, effort and responsibility, and which are performed under similar working conditions.
+Under federal law, the Equal Pay Act prohibits employers from paying employees of one sex less than employees of the opposite sex for performing equal work on jobs that require equal skill, effort, and responsibility, and which are performed under similar working conditions.
 Congress passed the Equal Pay Act out of “concern for the weaker bargaining position of women.”
-The law’s purpose is to provide a remedy for discriminatory wage structures that reflect “an ancient but outmoded belief that a man, because of his role in society, should be paid more than a woman …” The Equal Pay Act basically provides that an employer may not pay lower “wages” to female employees than it pays to male employees within the same establishment for equal work at jobs that require equal skill, effort and responsibility, and that are performed under similar working conditions. (“equal work” doesn’t necessarily mean exactly equal.
+The law’s purpose is to provide a remedy for discriminatory wage structures that reflect “an ancient but outmoded belief that a man, because of his role in society, should be paid more than a woman …” The Equal Pay Act basically provides that an employer may not pay lower “wages” to female employees than it pays to male employees within the same establishment for equal work at jobs that require equal skill, effort, and responsibility, and that are performed under similar working conditions. (“equal work” doesn’t necessarily mean exactly equal.
 The work only needs to be “substantially equal”).
 A female employee claiming that an employer violated the equal pay act does not need to prove that the pay disparity was motivated by an intent to discriminate on the basis of gender.